-Florida is making the headlines again these days, and luckily Parkland isn’t on our list of 10 most expensive cities in Florida in 2018.
+Florida is making the headlines again these days, and luckily Parkland isn’t on our list of 10 most expensive cities in Florida.
 While the students of Stoneman Douglas are protesting over their clear backpacks after the recent Florida shooting horror, let’s talk about some more pleasant topics today, such as the most desired, and hence most expensive, cities in the Sunshine State.

 It’s been quite a while since we wrote about 9 most expensive cities to live in Florida, so it’s high time we updated our list.
 Despite the recent shooting incident, Florida will remain to be one of the most popular destinations.
 First of all, there’s the weather.
 You can completely forget about winter jackets and boots and enjoy the sunshine all year long.
 The map of Florida is very interesting concerning the landscape, too.
 It’s not all about the beaches and fun under the sun.
 You’ll find plenty of state parks as well.
 But if you wish to spend your retirement days close to a beach, here are 10 best places to retire in Florida on the water.

 What is more, some of the richest neighborhoods in Florida are homes to celebs and CEOs, and they only pick the best for themselves, don’t they?
 By the way, the most expensive beach in Florida is Marco Island particularly due to its wealthy bathers.
 Naples is one of the richest cities in Florida due to its citizens’ insane annual incomes.